Khwarazmian–Georgian wars: Background

+History

 Clashes

 The Kingdom of Georgia was the foremost power in the Caucasus in the early 13th century.
 The Kingdom had greatly expanded its influence in the Caucasus since it took Tbilisi in 1122.
 In 1225, Georgian forces began penetrating the territory of the Atabeg Uzbek, which is now in Azerbaijan.
 During one campaign, Georgian troops met logistical problems on the way through a narrow mountain pass, which delayed and stalled their advance.
 Thus, the Atabeg forces launched a successful counterattack against the Georgians to stop their advance.

 After their failure, the Georgians began mobilizing to counterattack.
 However, they were informed that Jalal al-Din Khwarazmshah had recently arrived at Maragha, and therefore the Georgians would not be able to coordinate with Uzbek because he would have to reorient his forces to counter the Khwarazmian threat before he could coordinate with Uzbek, and before any coordination was developed, Jalal al-Din advanced into the region.

 However, by this point Georgian incursions into cities under Muslim control like Ahlat, Azerbaijan, Arran, Erzurum, and Derbend had wreaked havoc on significant parts of cities before it changed hands to Georgians.
 These cities were very close to the borders of Georgia, and it was common for cities in this region to lose life, to suffer from occupations, and to lose property through pillaging and raids from Georgian forces.
 Muslim sources from that era preserve both the suffering and degrading experiences of the local population from Georgian engagements.

 During the early 13th century and Queen Rusudan's rule over Georgia, Georgia was invaded by Jalal al-Din Mangburni of the Khwarazmian Empire.
 After waging wars in Islamic countries and making his way to the Caucasus, he and his troops were met with adversity when they invaded Georgia.
 Georgian forces, led by Ivane Mkhargrdzeli, were defeated near Garni, and Georgian soldiers fled into the nearby caves.
 The sacking of Dvin marked Jalal al-Din's first major victory in the region.